celo-org/docs/blog/03-3-23-A-smart-contract-for-selling-magazine-on-celo-blockchain/magazine-tutorial-sage.md

 ```

-The function takes one input parameter _index of type uint, which represents the index of the magazine to be unpublished from the magazines mapping.
+The function takes one input parameter `_index` of type `uint`, which represents the index of the magazine to be unpublished from the magazines mapping.

 The function is defined as external, which means it can only be called from outside the contract by an external system or application.